 Queen Maud's last public appearance in Britain was when she attended the Westminster Abbey coronation of her nephew, King George VI and his wife Elizabeth Bowes-Lyon, in May 1937.
 Following the death of King Haakon in September 1957, Maud's son the Crown Prince of Norway succeeded as King Olav V. He married Princess Märtha of Sweden and had three children, Princess Ragnhild Alexandra, born on 9 June 1930 who married Erling Lorentzen, Princess Astrid Maud Ingeborg, born on 12 February 1932, who married Johan Martin Ferner and Harald V born 21 February 1937 the present King of Norway, who married Sonja Haraldsen.

 Maud visited her native England for the last time in October 1938.
-At first she stayed at Sandringham, but later moved into an hotel in London's West End.
+At first, she stayed at Sandringham but later moved into a hotel in London's West End.
 She became ill and was admitted to a nursing home, where an abdominal operation was performed on 16 November 1938.
 Her son King Haakon rushed from Norway to be by her bedside.

-Although she survived the surgery, Maud died unexpectedly of heart failure at Appleton House on 20 November 1938, six days prior to her sixty ninth birthday and on the thirteenth anniversary of her mother Queen Alexandra's 's death.
+Although she survived the surgery, Maud died unexpectedly of heart failure at Appleton House on 20 November 1938, six days before her sixty-ninth birthday and on the thirteenth anniversary of her mother Queen Alexandra's 's death.